liferay/liferay-docs/devGuide/en/chapters/02-plugins-sdk.markdown

 ### Creating New Liferay Projects

-Let's create a project we can use throughout this guide.
-Have you heard of the hip new social networking site for noses, *nosester*?
-Well, the site's founder, Harry Schnozz, wants us to develop some plugins for him, so let's create a *nosester* project where we can develop plugins.
+Let's create a project to illustrate the process; have you heard of the hip new social networking site for noses, *Nose-ster*?
+Well, the site's founder, Harry Schnozz, wants us to develop some plugins for him, so let's create a *Nose-ster* project to hold the site's plugins.

 Your Plugins SDK and portal server are configured in Liferay IDE--let's create a new Liferay plugin project in Liferay IDE.
 Go to File &rarr; New Project...